EnsurityTechnologies/xsensedoc/content/en/docs/XSenseCPP/Functionality.md

 ## UAC

 XSense UAC section, offers an extra choice when performing administrative tasks such as installing applications or starting any application with administrative rights.
-When performing administrative tasks, the UAC displays the XSense along with the predetermined alternatives.
+When performing administrative tasks, the UAC displays XSense along with the default options.

 * The administrator enters credentials in the XSense UAC section, the user is prompted for multifactor authentication.